Rybná nad Zdobnicí: Etymology

-The name Rybná was derived from rybník, i.e. "fish pond".
+The name Rybná was derived from rybník, i.e. 'fishpond'.
 It refers to a time when the area was full of ponds and swamps.
 Until 1945, the village was called Německá Rybná ("German Rybná"), which meant that it was settled under German law.
 Between 1945 and 1947, the municipality was named Orlická Rybná, and since 1947, it has its current name, referring to the nearby Zdobnice River.

 Geography

 Rybná nad Zdobnicí is located about 8 km southeast of Rychnov nad Kněžnou and 38 km southeast of Hradec Králové.
-It is situated in the Podorlická Uplands on the Rybenský Stream.
-The stream is a tributaty of the Zdobnice River, which forms the northern municipal border.
+It lies in the Orlické Foothills.
+The highest point is at 588 m above sea level.
+The stream Rybenský potok flows through the municipality.
+The stream is a tributary of the Zdobnice River, which forms the northern municipal border.

 History

 The first written mention of Rybná is from 1354.
 The village was probably founded around 1260.
-Rybná belonged to the Litice estate and shared its destinies and owners, which included the Podiebrad family and the Pernštejn family.
+Rybná belonged to the Litice estate and shared its destinies and owners, which included the Poděbrady family and the Pernštejn family.
 In 1563, it was acquired by the Lords of Bubna of Litice, who owned it until 1809.
 In 1809–1815, it was in possession of the Windisch-Graetz family.
 The last aristocratic owners were the Parish family.

+Demographics

 Transport

+The I/11 road from Hradec Králové to Šumperk runs through the municipality.

-Rybná nad Zdobnicí lies on the railway line of local importance from Rokytnice v Orlických horách to Týniště nad Orlicí.
+The train station Rybná nad Zdobnicí is located on the railway line of local importance Rokytnice v Orlických horách–Týniště nad Orlicí.
+However, it is located just outside the municipality.